Sreeshvini03/Spotify-Clone/README.md

+# spotify-Clone
-# This is Spotify website's clone.
+This is a clone of Spotify website.